 When Meera is not at work, she devotes time to practice a traditional Indian classical dance form Bharathanatyam, which she has been learning with an abiding passion for over 2 decades.
 She believes that dance has not only kept her happy but has hugely impacted the way she thinks of her profession.

-Divya is a Speech-Language Pathologist and Audiologist at the Department of Speech Pathology and Audiology, NIMHANS, Bangalore.
-She completed her Masters in Audiology and Speech-Language Pathology from Dr S. R Chandrasekhar Institute of Speech and Hearing, Bangalore.
+Divya is a speech-language pathologist and audiologist by clinical training and is currently a Ph.D.
+Scholar at the department of speech pathology and audiology, NIMHANS, Bangalore.
+She completed her masters in audiology and speech-language pathology from Dr S. R. Chandrasekhar Institute of Speech and Hearing, Bangalore.

 Prior to joining NIMHANS, Divya worked at the St. John’s National Academy of Health Sciences, Bangalore for 3 years.
 She worked on developing an early screening tool for autism.
 She has been a part of various national conferences where she has presented research papers and has won awards.
 She has also been part of the Scientific Committee for the Global Autism Convention that was conducted in 2018.

 Divya is trained in Play therapy and Oral Placement Therapy (OPT Level 1).
-She is passionate about working in early identification of, and early intervention in children with neurodevelopmental disorders.
+She is passionate about working in early identification of, and early intervention in children with autism and related neurodevelopmental disorders.